dshah003/tag_detector/README.md

 ROS Package in C++ to detect AprilTags
 ___________________________________________

+### Prerequisite Packages

+1. ROS
+2. OpenCV

 ### Functions

-A dataset of 2 videos with a Mosaic of AprilTags in provided.
+A dataset of 2 videos with a Mosaic of AprilTags is provided.
 This ROS package consists of 2 nodes:

 **Node 1**
  - Reads from the video file and publishes to the ROS Topic _/image_raw_.